voteliquid/blog/_posts/2016-09-21-what-is-liquid-democracy.md

 author: davidernst
 date: 2016-09-21 14:34:25
 tags: Politics, Democracy, Liquid Democracy, Technology, Civictech
-excerpt: "Liquid Democracy is a new form of democracy that combines the practicality of Representative Democracy with the authenticity of Direct Democracy, enabled by 21st century technology."
+excerpt: "Liquid democracy is a new form of democracy that combines the practicality of representative democracy with the authenticity of direct democracy, enabled by 21st century technology."
 ---

-Liquid Democracy is a new form of democracy that combines the practicality of Representative Democracy with the authenticity of Direct Democracy, enabled by 21st century technology.
+Liquid democracy is a new form of democracy that combines the practicality of representative democracy with the authenticity of direct democracy, enabled by 21st century technology.

 ![](/assets/article_images/2016-09-21-what-is-liquid-democracy/liquid-democracy-logo.png)

-Direct Democracy means everyone votes on every issue.
+Direct democracy means everyone votes on every issue.
 It’s a true “[government by the people](http://assets4.bigthink.com/system/idea_thumbnails/53575/size_1024/Abraham_Lincoln_November_1863.jpg?1384899413)”, where everyone can participate as equals.
 It’s been tried before, but it’s not always practical: how does everyone stay educated and up-to-date on everything?

 ![](/assets/article_images/2016-09-21-what-is-liquid-democracy/crowd-raises-hands-photo.png)

-Representative Democracy is supposed to fix this.
+Representative democracy is supposed to fix this.
 Instead of expecting everyone to know the ins-and-outs of policy, we hand over the work to a small number of full-time representatives.

 This solves the issue of not enough time to stay informed, but introduces [new problems](http://www.gallup.com/poll/180113/2014-approval-congress-remains-near-time-low.aspx):